 When remodeling your home, you may struggle finding which bathroom size is appropriate for your home.
 The full sized bathroom may seem highly appealing, but it may not necessarily be the best choice for your home or your budget.
-So today we will be discussing the three general sizes for bathrooms, namely Full, Half and ¾ or Three quarter sized bathrooms to help you better decide which size is right for you.
+We will be discuss the three general sizes for bathrooms, namely Full, Half and ¾ or Three quarter sized bathrooms to help you better decide which size is right for you.

 What is a full bathroom?